TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/ethfw_demos/05001_demo_ethfw_combined.md

 Before initializing gPTP support in ETHFW, following components have to be initilized and set up:

-- Uniconf : Init the utility libraries needed by the TSN stack
+- Unibase : initialize the utility libraries needed by the TSN stack
 - Logger : Define the logger task and their log levels for all the stack modules
 - Netdev : Define and provide the net devices supported by a given board to the stack
-- Uniconf : Init uniconf for retrieving/ writing yang parameters from/to database
+- Uniconf : initialize uniconf for retrieving/ writing yang parameters from/to database

 All the above components are handled internally by EthFw inside `ethfw_tsn.c` file.
-Uniconf and Logger Init are called by `EthFwTsn_init()` in `ethfw_api.c` file. gPTP stack is initialized when Ethernet Firmware RTOS application calls `EthFw_initTimeSyncPtp()` function, inside which all the supported netdevs are defined to the `combase` module of the TSN stack and starts separate tasks for uniconf and gPTP.
+Uniconf and Logger initialization are called by `EthFwTsn_init()` in `ethfw_api.c` file. gPTP stack is initialized when Ethernet Firmware RTOS application calls `EthFw_initTimeSyncPtp()` function, inside which all the supported netdevs are defined to the `combase` module of the TSN stack and starts separate tasks for uniconf and gPTP.

 #### Uniconf configuration

-Universal configuration daemon for Yang, provides APIs for developing a client application which retreives/writes yang parameters from/to database and ask the uniconf for configurating HW.
+Universal configuration daemon for Yang, provides APIs for developing a client application which retrieves/writes yang parameters from/to database and ask the uniconf for configuring HW.

-Uniconf supports the following config paramaters:
+Uniconf supports the following config parameters:

 ```C
     typedef struct ucman_data {